 • Seed or shell piles next to bird feeders: One of the main attractants to chipmunks is bird feeders.
 Since seeds, especially sunflower seeds, are one of their preferred foods, bird feeders are a veritable buffet.
 Chipmunks will often sit at or climb onto bird feeders to fill their cheeks with seeds.
 They will also make rapid return trips to feeders to store up as much seed as quickly as possible.
 These quick trips create a sizable mess in short order.
 So, if your bird feeders are depleting faster than usual, and you see scattered or piled seed next to your feeder, you may have a chipmunk problem.

 • Tracks: Chipmunk tracks are difficult to spot but, when found, are highly distinctive.
 They have small, four-fingered front feet and larger, five-fingered back feet.
 They also don’t run or scamper, like most other small rodents.
-Instead, they have a bizarre hopping gallop to their stride.
+Instead, they have a bizarre hopping gallop in their stride.
 This odd, bouncing gait results in their back feet appearing in front of their front feet in tracks.
 These tracks are also tiny.
 Combine this with a chipmunk’s light weight, and they don’t often leave prints.
-When they do leave tracks, you can find them in fresh soil, semi-solid earth or mud, and snow.
+When they do leave tracks, you can find them in fresh soil, semi-solid earth, or mud, and snow.

 • Droppings: On rare occasions, chipmunks will use crawl spaces or basements as an entrance to their tunnels.
 When they do, they will leave behind droppings as they come and go.
 These droppings are long, dark brown cylinders with blunted ends – they resemble small, dark brown grains of rice and can easily be confused with mouse droppings.